CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 A constraint that is represented as a `macAddress48Constraint` is relevant only to `macAddress` values that are encoded using 6 octets; such a constraint is ignored for `macAddress` values that are encoded using 8 octets.
 Likewise, a constraint that is represented as a `macAddress64Constraint` is relevant only to `macAddress` values that are encoded using 8 octets; such a constraint is ignored for `macAddress` values that are encoded using 6 octets.

 To determine if a constraint matches a given name value, the certificate-consuming application performs an exclusive OR (XOR) operation of the N-bit bit pattern of the constraint and the upper N bits of the `macAddress` OCTET STRING value.
-If the result of the XOR operation is an bit string consisting of entirely zeros, then the name matches the constraint.
-Conversely, if the result of the operation is an bit string with at least one bit asserted, then the name does not match the constraint.
+If the result of the XOR operation is n bit string consisting of entirely zeros, then the name matches the constraint.
+Conversely, if the result of the operation is n bit string with at least one bit asserted, then the name does not match the constraint.

 The first octet of a MAC address contains two flag bits.